Occupational Therapy for Cerebral Palsy Explained

 - Sports equipment

 Sensory integration therapy is used to improve a child’s ability to understand and interpret signals being sent to their brain.
-Sensory therapy exposes children to different physical experiences, textures and sensations.
-Play-Doh, slime, silly putty, liquids, sand and finger paints are all common tools in sensory therapy.
+It exposes children to a range of physical experiences, textures, and sensations.
+Play-Doh, slime, silly putty, liquids, sand, and finger paints are all common tools in sensory therapy.

 Constraint-Induced Movement Therapy